 Lo-fi music (a mix of different genres, including hip-hop, jazz, and dream pop) typically has a slow tempo and is repetitive in nature.
 Its tempo aims to ease symptoms of anxiety, depression, and ADHD, promoting a sense of tranquility and enhancing mental well-being.
 Whenever I hit play on my lo-fi playlist, it's like stepping into a zen zone where my mind can finally relax and focus.
 It's my go-to soundtrack for getting stuff done!

-I have this playlist, which I usually listen to!
+Check out this playlist, I usually listen to!

 Disabling notifications outside of work hours can also significantly enhance productivity.
 I can better recharge and focus on personal activities by reducing distractions during leisure time.
 It also facilitates a healthier work-life balance.
 It minimizes the temptation to impulsively respond to emails or Slack messages, allowing for uninterrupted relaxation.
 I understand that in some cases, "duty calls" and it may not always be feasible to disconnect completely.
 But giving it a try can make a noticeable difference!
 You'll be able to approach the next workday with renewed energy and clarity.